 Delays and threats at OSHA

 The asbestos warning2, published July 26, 2006, is part of an effort by OSHA to update their workplace safety guidelines for avoiding asbestos exposure during brake and clutch auto maintenance.
-An estimated 10,000 Americans die each year from asbestos diseases and asbestos related cancers (including mesothelioma), a number which is expected to increase due to the significant lag between exposure and the onset of asbestos-related disease.3
+An estimated 10,000 people die each year from asbestos diseases and asbestos-related cancers (including mesothelioma) in the United States, a number which is expected to increase due to the significant lag between exposure and the onset of asbestos-related disease.3

 OSHA scientist Ira Wainless began work on the Asbestos Safety and Health Information Bulletin (SHIB) in April 20044, one month after Congressman Dennis Kucinich released a scathing report on OSHA’s failure to monitor and enforce its existing asbestos regulations for auto mechanics.5 During the drafting of the SHIB, Mr. Wainless repeatedly circulated a draft of the report to his superiors6 and provided them with a through comparison of the pros and cons of releasing the warning, including a review of the current scientific publications regarding asbestos science.7 The document was also thoroughly peer reviewed by other experts within OSHA.8

 The report languished in the inbox of David Ippolito, Wainless’s supervisor, and was cancelled in 2005 after meetings between upper staff at OSHA and the White House Office of Management and Budget.9 According to Wainless’s union representative, the SHIB was resurrected in 2006 due to pressures from Senator Patty Murray (D-WA)10, and released that summer.